From Welfare To Work?

 This detailed approach proposes long-term training and development and, if necessary, direct long term employment.
 By concentrating on the needs of the local people, the newly employed individuals are creating 'wealth' for their local community and themselves.

 This creates a virtuous circle.
 The new jobs become sustainable and this removes the once dependent people from the dependency culture entirely.
 It also helps the local economy as a whole as it increases the wealth of the people who have the new jobs, thus improving the prosperity of local companies.
-It is economically powered by the creation of electronic money for each Service Hub.
+It is economically powered by the creation of electronic money for each Community Hub.

-This effectiveness of this process is assured - as the development of each individual and the economics of the whole Service Hub structure is built-in for the longer-term.
+This effectiveness of this process is assured - as the development of each individual and the economics of the whole Community Hub structure is built-in for the longer-term.
 The ongoing costs will be small and, taking into account the wider community costs, will create a significant reduction in overall costs by removing the root causes of these issues.